vbursztyn/multiwoz-to-rasa/README.md

 And perform step #3, that is, start our action server from the application folder: `rasa run actions`

+---

+To test only the NLU module, run `rasa shell nlu`:

 ## 3: Rasa X pre-trained model.